Install Detect Secrets

 Install prerequisites

-detect-secrets is written in Python and will require Python version 3 and pip (the package installer for Python) to be installed on your system.
+detect-secrets is written in Python and will require Python version 3 and

 Python

-Install python version 3, download the latest version for your operating system - Windows - Mac OS
+Install python version 3, download the latest version for your operating system

-Once downloaded, run the .exe (windows) or .pkg (macOS) file.
-Follow the on screen prompts, after successful installation run the following commands to confirm Python was successfully installed. - Windows - Open Powershell/Command Prompt and type python --verison, it should report the version - Mac Os - Open a Terminal and type python –version, it should report the version
+Once downloaded, run the .exe (windows) or .pkg (Mac) file.
+Follow the on screen prompts, after successful installation run the following commands to confirm Python was successfully installed.

 WSL